HomeAutomotiveClassic Cars12 of the Most Expensive Classic Cars in the World

 On the other hand, there comes the world’s most sought-after cars.
 They are the rare automobiles that offer more than transportation.
 These are the engineering marvels with excellent speed, high-end appeal, and extreme comfort.
 They are the ones who can be best described as insane sitting on four rubber tires.
 Purchasing the legendary classic cars is not as easy as the simpler ones.
 You have to consider a lot of aspects while purchasing these classic beauties.

-Many of the most expensive vintage cars were produced in very limited quantities during their time.
+Many of the most expensive, cute vintage cars were produced in very limited quantities during their time.
 Of those few, many went undiscovered.
 Only a few of these rare machines are still in existence, boasting record-breaking speeds and handling from a long time ago.
+Take the Mercedes 300 SLR Uhlenhaut Coupe, for example.
+It became the world’s most expensive classic car when it fetched $143 million at RM Sotheby’s auction.

 1. The Classic Beauty: 1957 Ferrari 250 Testa Rossa